FAMDA is an award-winning, community theatre company that has involved, inspired and enriched the South Gippsland community since 1953.

 In 2011 FAMDA went back to its roots as the Foster Film, Art, Music and Drama Association by starting a film society as another of its activities.
-The Prom Coast Film Society screens films at the Fish Creek Memorial Hall at 8:00pm on the first Friday of each month, the only exceptions being for COVID induced disruptions.
+The Prom Coast Film Society screens films at the Fish Creek Memorial Hall at 7:30pm on the first Friday of each month, the only exceptions being for COVID induced disruptions.

 We like to get involved in community events.
 FAMDA recently presented a piece called In Their Own Words (which was written with Alzheimer sufferers with their helpers in mind), and the Prom Coast Singers perform at Community Christmas Carols.